astronomer/docs/astro/set-up-data-lineage.md

 ## View SQL source code

-The SQL source code view for [supported Airflow operators](https://openlineage.io/docs/integrations/about/#capability-matrix) in the Astro UI  **Lineage** page is off by default for all Workspace users.
+The SQL source code view for [supported Apache Airflow® operators](https://openlineage.io/docs/integrations/about/#capability-matrix) in the Astro UI  **Lineage** page is off by default for all Workspace users.
 To enable the source code view, set the following [environment variable](manage-env-vars.md) for each Astro Deployment:

 - Key: `OPENLINEAGE_AIRFLOW_DISABLE_SOURCE_CODE`
 - Value: `False`